St0pien/balls-game/README.md

 - Click on the ball you want to move, then on the location you want to move it to
 - You cant move through other balls,
 - Try to align 5 balls of the same color
-- Watch out once upon a time a balls change color